Ricardicus/Ricardicus/README.md

 * ML
 * languages

-Feel free to investigate my repos and feel free to file an issue or pull request if anything comes to mind.
+Feel free to investigate my repos and please file an issue or pull request if anything comes to mind.